XoopsDocs/gwreports-tutorial/en/book/5userside.md

 group by country_name, country_code
 ```

 Make that section Multirow=No, and reorder the sections to put it on top.
-Define a ccode parameter \(Text, length of 3\) and we've got another one down.
+Define a ccode parameter (Text, length of) and we've got another one down.

 The Precipitation listing has more CASE magic, and lots of repetition, but is fairly simple.
 We also convert the tenths of millimeters into millimeters, again for human readability: